tcyeee/obsidian-image-row/README.md

 ![](assets/1.png)

+## ⬇️ Installation

+### From Community Plugins (Recommended)

+You can install the plugin directly from Obsidian's Community Plugins browser:

+1. Open Obsidian and go to Settings > Community plugins
+2. Click on Browse and search for "Image Cluster"
+3. Click Install and then Enable the plugin

+You can also install the plugin directly from its Community Plugins entry: [Image Cluster on Obsidian](https://obsidian.md/plugins?id=image-cluster).

+### Manual Installation

+1. Download the latest release from [GitHub Releases](https://github.com/tcyeee/obsidian-image-cluster/releases)
+2. Extract main.js, manifest.json, and styles.css to your vault's `.obsidian/plugins/image-cluster/` directory
+3. Reload Obsidian and enable the plugin in Settings → Community plugins

 ## ✅ How to Use

 1. Right‑click on an image link and choose “Wrap the images into a group”.